colonyos/colonies/README.md

 ![ColonyOSLogo](docs/images/ColonyOsLogoNoShaddow2.png)

 # What is Colonies?
 In short, Colonies is an **Employment Agency** for Internet-connected computers.
-1. Humans (or machines) submit job specifications to Colonies servers.
-2. Machines (so-called workers) connect to a Colonies server and search for suitable jobs.
+Humans (or machines) submit job specifications to Colonies servers.
+Machines (so-called workers) connect to a Colonies server and search for suitable jobs.
 Each worker must have a valid Identity card and the Colonies server makes sure only authorized and qualified workers can connect and execute jobs.

-* **A Colonies worker can reside anywhere on the Internet**, e.g. run inside a Kubernetes Pod, a smart phone, or embedded in a web page.
+* A Colonies worker can **reside anywhere on the Internet**, e.g. inside a Kubernetes Pod, a smart phone, or embedded in a web page, enabling a compute continuum spannig devices, endge and cloud.
-* **Colonies** makes it possible to **orchestrate processes inside containers**.
+* Colonies makes it possible to **orchestrate processes inside containers**.
 This is far more efficient than lauching a new container for each new job.
-* **Colonies** is **fast**.
+* Colonies is **fast**.
 Instead of using RAFT for distributed consensus, Colonies uses a standard PostgreSQL database for storing states and execution history.
-* **Colonies** is designed to take **full advantage of Kubernetes**, e.g. fault tolerance and scalability.
+* A Colonies server is stateless and designed to take **full advantage of Kubernetes**, e.g. fault tolerance and scalability.
-* **Colonies** complements Kubernetes and brings robust and fault tolerant **batch processing** to Kubernetes, typically needed by many AI workloads.
+* Colonies **complements Kubernetes** and brings robust and fault tolerant **batch processing** to Kubernetes, typically needed by many AI workloads.
-* **Colonies** is **lightweight and works without Kubernetes**.
+* Colonies is **lightweight and works without Kubernetes**.
 It runs in browsers, smart phones or IoT devices.
 This also makes it much easier to test and develop complex workflows before they are deployed on Kubernetes.
-* A crypto-protocol ensure secure and **zero-trust process execution**.
-This enables secure and seamless orchestration of complex machine learning workloads across plattforms to create a compute continuum spannig devices and servers.
+* Colonies **builds on security**, a  built-in crypto-protocol ensure secure and **zero-trust process execution**.
-* **Colonies** is currently being used by [RockSigma AB](https://www.rocksigma.com) to build a novel compute engine for automatic seismic processing in underground mines.
+* Colonies is currently being used by **[RockSigma AB](https://www.rocksigma.com)** to build a novel compute engine for automatic seismic processing in underground mines.

 ![Colonies Architecture](docs/images/ColoniesArchFull.png?raw=true "Colonies Architecture")